-Scrubba: A Pocket-Sized Washing Machineby julie - Thursday, May 1, 2014
+Scrubba: A Pocket-Sized Washing Machineby Julie Horton - Thursday, May 1, 2014

 My methods for doing laundry on bike trips have always left me wondering about my cleanliness.
 It is one reason I am a fan of Dr Bronner’s peppermint soap because even if my clothes aren’t really clean at least I smell minty fresh first thing in the morning.
 I imagine my bike shorts under a microscope and cringe at the possibility of various life forms happily breeding and multiplying.
 Not good for someone who is a bit of a clean freak.
 Not good for someone obsessed with packing light.
 Not good for someone whose passion is riding a bike on multi-day trips in areas where there are never laundry facilities.